hipstas/audio-ml-introduction/01 Tag and Extract Chimes.md

 ![](img/img05.png)

 - Repeat this process, collecting tags for five or ten chime sequences.
-Note: you can close the Sonic Visualiser window before opening a new file
+Quit Sonic Visualiser after working on each file.

 ### Extracting Chime Audio